-This is a passive method which measures the magnetic and electric field.
-It uses magnetometers and electrodes buried about 30 cm deep (ruler length) connected by cables to a recording unit.
-This method can reveal any natural resources, such as groundwater, minerals and geothermal systems.
-It is non-intrusive and no environmental damage are caused by it.
+This is a passive method that measures the magnetic and electric fields.
+It uses magnetometers and electrodes buried about 30 cm deep (ruler length), connected by cables to a recording unit.
+This method can reveal any natural resources, such as groundwater, minerals, and geothermal systems.
+It is non-intrusive and no environmental damage is caused by it.